How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Foreign nationals up to 60 years old living and working in the Philippines (Under Pag-IBIG Circular No. 421 released in January 2019, membership is no longer mandatory for expatriates5, but they can still enroll as a voluntary member).

-Students who are at least 18 years old can also register as voluntary members whether they have a part-time job or not.
+Students at least 18 years old can also register as voluntary members whether they have a part-time job.
 Most students are interested in saving and growing their money in Pag-IBIG MP2, but they can only do so if they register and pay regular Pag-IBIG contributions first.

 f.
 Unemployed Filipinos

-New college graduates and other Filipinos who are still looking for a job but can pay monthly contributions.
+New college graduates and other Filipinos still looking for a job but can pay monthly contributions.

 - Overseas Filipino immigrants